 Hydromorphone Hydrochloride Addiction Risk

-- Powerful cravings.
+- Powerful cravings

-- Constantly seeking or mentioning hydromorphone hydrochloride.
+- Constantly seeking or mentioning the drug

 FAQs About Hydromorphone HCL

-- What is Hydromorphone Hydrochloride?
+- What is hydromorphone hydrochloride?

-- How is Hydromorphone Hydrochloride Used?
+- How is hydromorphone hydrochloride used?

-Hydromorphone hydrochloride is meant to be administered when severe flares of pain are present, while other forms like the extend-release version are created for pain management.
-Hydromorphone hydrochloride takes 20 to 30 minutes to take effect and, depending on the strength, can last up to 6 hours.
-Tablet forms of the opioid are not meant to be crushed or snorted.
-When ingesting hydromorphone hydrochloride as an oral liquid, carefully measure out the amount before taking it.
-People have accidentally overdosed on hydromorphone hydrochloride when in liquid form due to confusion made during the measuring.
+Hydromorphone hydrochloride is meant to be used when severe flares of pain occur.
+Some forms, such as the extended-release version, are meant for pain management.
+Hydromorphone hydrochloride takes 15 to 30 minutes to take effect, peaks at 30 to 60 minutes and lasts for three to four hours.
+Tablet forms of the opioid are only meant to be taken by mouth; crushing and snorting the tablets is dangerous and a form of abuse.
+When using liquid forms of the opioid, carefully measure out the amount before taking it.
+People have accidentally overdosed on liquid hydromorphone hydrochloride due to errors made during measuring.